veethahavya-CU-cz/picoLogger-Firmware/README.md

     - Low-Cost Soil Moisture Sensor (LCSMS)
     - DS18B20 Temperature Sensor (STS)

-For a detailed bill of materials, assembly instructions, and schematics, please see Appendix A of the manuscript.

 ### Software Architecture

 The firmware is organized into a modular structure for clarity and ease of modification.